EngDrom/LibOpenGL/README.md

-# LibOpenGL / LWDGL
+# LibOpenGL

-Dromadaire Implementation of OpenGL with LWJGL
+OpenGL library for EngDrom

+The library is based on LWDGL which is the dromadaire extension for opengl.